-Contractors may also be able to fill specific specialism gaps for the duration of a project, rather than consultancies needing to invest in full time resource for a part time demand.
+Contractors may also be able to fill specific specialism gaps for the duration of a project, rather than consultancies needing to invest in full-time resources for a part-time demand.

 Having specialised in the recruiting of planners into the public sector for a number of years, I have a natural fondness for local planning authorities and thus an understanding of the stresses and difficulties that come from tackling resourcing issues.

 So I’d like to present this idea to you: alongside opening the thought of contractors into the private sector, might local planning authorities make more of the potential for their own staff to work in contractor roles for the private sector?
 Many authorities have exceptional planners – perhaps their skills and experience could be seconded out to the private sector, thus encouraging multi-disciplinary experience and promoting revenue generation for the Council?